BoringCode/TranslateThis/readme.md

+*Note* This is a beta branch that implements inline page translate.
+It may never be released because of Mozilla AMO policies.

 #[Translate This!](https://addons.mozilla.org/en-US/firefox/addon/translate-this/) (v4.0.0) <img src="https://raw.githubusercontent.com/BoringCode/TranslateThis/master/icon.png" alt="Icon" align="right" height="48"/>

 Translate the whole entire page or just a selection using [Google Translate](http://translate.google.com).